-Direct operating costs consist primarily of site rental fees, cash delivery costs, cash supply costs, maintenance, insurance, telecommunications, data center operations-related personnel costs, the processing centers' facility-related costs and other processing center-related expenses, as well as commissions paid to retail merchants, banks and card processors involved with POS DCC transactions.
 Direct operating costs increased for 2014 compared to 2013 primarily due to the increase in the number of ATMs under management, an increase in demand for DCC on POS devices, and increased costs relating to the growth in debit and credit card outsourcing services in Greece.

-Gross profit, which is calculated as revenues less direct operating costs, was \$195.0 million for 2014 compared to \$154.9 million for 2013.
+Gross profit was \$195.0 million for 2014 compared to \$154.9 million for 2013.
 This increase was primarily due to the growth in revenues from DCC, growth in debit and credit card outsourcing services in Greece, and an increase in the number of transactions processed in Poland and India.
-Gross profit as a percentage of revenues ("gross margin") increased to 54.4% for 2014 from 52.3% for 2013, primarily due to the increase in revenues from DCC and other value added services discussed above, both of which earn a higher gross profit than other services.
+Gross margin increased to 54.4% for 2014 from 52.3% for 2013, primarily due to an increase in revenues from DCC and other value added services discussed above, both of which earn a higher gross profit than other services.